-Which tools help me search LAC's collection?
+Which tools will help me to search LAC's collection?

 What is the cost of photocopies and reproductions?

-See Photocopies and Reproductions: Price List and Service Standards.
+Price List and Service Standards.

 Am I allowed to bring books or documents home with me?

-No. All LAC documents have to be consulted onsite.
+No. All LAC documents have to be consulted on site.